DNN is not all you need: Parallelizing Non-Neural ML Algorithms on Ultra-Low-Power IoT Processors: Introduction

-Standard edge-class MCUs usually trade-off area and energy efficiency for programmability, limiting the HW resources to the bare minimum to improve the power envelope.
-By integrating no Floating-Point Unit (FPU) into the chip, GAP8 and most ARM Cortex-M family MCUs tackle FP computations leveraging fixed-point arithmetic or software FP emulation.
-Since converting FP computations to fixed-point is highly time-consuming and error-prone, we consider two alternative FP emulation libraries to run FP computations on GAP8. libgcc provides a set of standard low-level routines to handle arithmetic operations not natively supported by the target platform.
-Along with it, we deploy RVfplib, which consists of a custom library optimized for FP arithmetic emulation on 32-bit RISCV processors~\cite{perotti2021rvfplib}.
+\REVA{ Standard edge-class MCUs usually trade off silicon area and energy efficiency for programmability, limiting the HW resources to the bare minimum to improve the power envelope~\cite{gottscho2017low}.
+At the same time, ML applications demand processing FP workloads since FP support enables satisfying the requirements of dynamic range and precision without intensive numerical tuning.
+Due to such tight design and power constraints, small, low-cost IoT cores cannot always afford the cost of a full-fledged HW Floating-Point Unit (FPU).
+Several industry-standard STM\footnote{\url{www.st.com/en/microcontrollers-microprocessors/stm32-32-bit-arm-cortex-mcus.html}} and NXP\footnote{\url{www.nxp.com/products/processors-and-microcontrollers/arm-processors:ARM-PROCESSORS}} System-on-Chips (SoCs) integrate FPU-less ARM Cortex-M family cores\footnote{\url{developer.arm.com/Processors/Cortex-M0}} to enable low-power operation.
+Furthermore, commercial devices such as 16-bit PIC and MSP430\footnote{\url{www.ti.com/microcontrollers-mcus-processors/microcontrollers/msp430-microcontrollers/products.html}} MCUs, along with Xtensa L106 core embedded into ESP8266 SoCs\footnote{\url{www.espressif.com/en/products/socs/esp8266}}, follow this trend.
+These FPU-less devices implement FP computation with SW FP emulation.
+Deriving the fixed-point variant of FP algorithms is highly time-consuming~\cite{doris2013profile} and requires additional analysis that takes up 30\% of the overall development time~\cite{menard2006floating}.
+In addition, fixed-point computations are deeply susceptible to quantization effects, thus making FP conversion error-prone and challenging~\cite{christensen2006fixed,menard2008accuracy,chang2008fft}.
+Edge applications constrained by tight resource budgets and short time-to-market would be negatively impacted by adopting fixed-point arithmetic.
+In this scenario, using fast FP SW emulation libraries brings several benefits by decreasing development time and enabling fast time-to-market.
+Parallelizing emulated FP workloads on multi-core ULP devices can dramatically reduce the runtime overhead introduced by FP SW emulation while still meeting the power budget of TinyML applications.
+In this paper, we consider two alternative FP emulation libraries on GAP8 \REVB{since this target} does not offer FPU-native support. libgcc provides a set of standard low-level routines to handle arithmetic operations not natively supported by the target platform.
+We also deploy RVfplib, which consists of a library optimized for FP arithmetic emulation on 32-bit RISCV processors~\cite{perotti2021rvfplib}.}